slatedb/slatedb/docs/0001-manifest.md

 This comes out to 5,624,042 bytes, or ~5.6 MiB.
 Whether this is reasonable or not depends on how frequently manifests are updated.
 As we'll see below, updates should be infrequent enough that a 5.6 MiB manifest isn't a problem.

-If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read, 56ms to write (plus serialization, network, and TCP overhead).
+If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read and 56ms to write (plus serialization, network, and TCP overhead).
 All in, let's say 250-500ms.

 #### `wal/000000000000000000.sst`